osrf/TSC-RMW-Reports/README.md

 ### 2.1.2 Current Situation

 Currently Fast RTPS uses asynchronous publishing by default, but it also supports synchronous publishing as well.
-Currently Cyclone DDS uses synchronous publishing, and does not support asynchronous publishing, this was reported in [this](https://github.com/ros2/rmw_cyclonedds/issues/89) issue.
+Cyclone DDS uses synchronous publishing, and does not support asynchronous publishing, this was reported in [this](https://github.com/ros2/rmw_cyclonedds/issues/89) issue.

 A proposal was made to change Fast RTPS to use synchronous publishing by default, but it was rejected by request of the ROS 2 core maintainers (see [this](https://github.com/ros2/rmw_fastrtps/pull/343#pullrequestreview-346228522) pull request).
 It is possible to change Fast RTPS to use synchronous publishing using non-portable environment variables and a custom XML configuration file, which is what is used in these experiments to generate the `Fast RTPS sync` results, versus the `Fast RTPS async` results which use the default settings.